-In the heart of the Downtown Arts District, ARTivity on the Green is Winston-Salem’s first public park.
+In the heart of the Downtown Arts District, ARTivity on the Green is the city’s first public park.
 It’s impossible to walk by without being pulled in by the unusual shape and bright color of the red “smokestacks” that honor the city’s industrial past.
-The benches and green space provide a great place to hang out, and the rotating murals ensure the view is always unique.
+The benches and green space provide a fun place to hang out, and the rotating murals ensure the view is always unique.

 Raise a glass at Broad Branch Distillery

 Broad Branch Distillery is another one of the best places in Winston-Salem to indulge a vice.
 If you like whiskey and rum, this former tobacco warehouse in the Arts District is the place to be.

 Broad Branch, one of 75+ distilleries in North Carolina, is a grain-to-glass distillery.
 They oversee every part of the process that results in their premium whiskeys and other spirits.

 Stop by for a cocktail or a tasting and a tour that will take you behind the scenes.
 Our favorites were Smashing Violet, a blueberry-infused smooth North Carolina whiskey with a hint of natural sweetness, and Sungrazer rum, which draws some of its flavor from aging in port and whiskey barrels.

 One of the oldest landmarks, the city’s giant tin coffee pot was built in 1858.
 At over 7 feet tall, it was an attention-getting promotion for a local tin shop.
 Over the years, it has become one of the most recognizable symbols in town.